This section explains the primary security measures in Jamf Pro:

 Passwords stored in the database are encrypted using a standard 256-bit AES encryption algorithm.

 Jamf Pro has security built into its design.
-Connections between the Jamf Pro server, the other Jamf Pro apps, and mobile devices take place over Secure Sockets Layer (SSL) using the latest version of Transport Layer Security (TLS) the operating system is capable of using.
+Connections between the Jamf Pro server, the other Jamf Pro apps, and mobile devices take place over Secure Sockets Layer (SSL) using Transport Layer Security (TLS).

 The Jamf Remote application and the network scanner in the Recon application connect to computers over Secure Shell (SSH), or Remote Login.

 SSH is a network security protocol built into macOS.
 For more information, go to:

 TLS is a security protocol for Internet communication.
 For more information, go to:

 A public key infrastructure (PKI) is the design by which digital certificates are obtained, managed, stored, and distributed to ensure a secure exchange of data over a public network.

 A certificate authority (CA) is a trusted entity that signs and issues the certificates required for certificate-based authentication.
 It is the central component of the PKI.

 In Jamf Pro, you can choose to use a built-in CA, integrate with a trusted third-party CA (DigiCert or Active Directory Certificate Services), or configure your own PKI if you have access to an external CA that supports the Simple Certificate Enrollment Protocol (SCEP).
 The certificate authorities can be used to issue certificates to both computers and mobile devices.

 Note: An external CA can also be used to issue certificates to computers, but this is not enabled by default.
 For more information, contact your Jamf account representative.